Did President Kennedy Have Celiac Disease?

 Celiac disease was formerly considered a rare disease of childhood.
 It is now recognized as being very common in those of European descent, one of the most common genetically determined conditions physicians will encounter.
 Recent studies have demonstrated the country with the greatest prevalence to be Ireland.

-In Belfast one in one hundred and twenty-two have the illness.
-The prominent familial association of the disease indicated by the occurrence in one of ten first degree relatives and in 80 percent of identical twins points to a genetic component of the disease.
+In Belfast one in 122 have the illness.
+The prominent familial association of the disease indicated by the occurrence in one of 10 first-degree relatives and in 80 percent of identical twins points to a genetic component of the disease.
 However, the actual genes responsible for the disease have not been discovered, though many groups are working on the problem.
 It is known that there is a strong association with specific HLA genes that are required for the disease to occur, but are themselves not sufficient for the disease to be manifested.

 Kennedy’s Irish heritage, long duration of gastrointestinal complaints (since childhood), diagnosis of irritable bowel syndrome and migraine, presence of severe osteoporosis, and the development of Addison’s disease all lead to a presumptive diagnosis of celiac disease.
 Kennedy was given steroids for his problems.
 Steroid use is associated with the development of osteoporosis and Addison’s disease.
 However, steroids were initially used in clinical practice in the 1930s and 1940s for many indications not considered appropriate now.